joselitofilho/golang-optimizations/memoryblock/README.md

 Notice that the second element of the slice has been changed to the value 4 (four).
 But, we add this value to the subslice.

-Similar result is with the following code:
+We have a similar result is with the following code:

 ```Go
 slice := []byte{1, 2, 3}